jaythebusinessgoose/JumpLunky/README.md

 Kaizo levels in Spelunky 2.

-Currently includes 5 levels with the following themes:
+Includes 5 levels with the following themes:
-- Dwelling (Enemy jumping)
+- Dwelling
-- Volcana (Chain jumping)
+- Volcana
-- Temple (Crush trap puzzles)
+- Temple
-- Ice Caves (Spring traps)
+- Ice Caves
-- Sunken City (Buble wrap platforming)
+- Sunken City

 Can you beat them all?
 Can you collect all of the golden idols?
 <br/>
 ## Version History

+### Version 2.1:

+Updated to work in patch 1.23.3!

+Modified layout of shortcuts in the base camp to be more linear.

 ### Version 2.0: